MarteXcoin-documentation/Documentation/masternode/setup.rst

 Setting up a masternode requires a basic understanding of Linux and blockchain technology, as well as an ability to follow instructions closely.
-It also requires regular maintenance and careful security, particularly if you are not storing your Dash on a hardware wallet.
+It also requires regular maintenance and careful security, particularly if you are not storing your MarteX on a hardware wallet.
 There are some decisions to be made along the way, and optional extra steps to take for increased security.

 Commercial :ref:`masternode hosting services <masternode-hosting>` are available if you prefer to delegate day-to-day operation of your masternode to a professional operator.
-When using these hosting services, you retain full control of the 1000 DASH collateral and pay an agreed percentage of your reward to the operator.
+When using these hosting services, you retain full control of the 5000 MARTEX collateral and pay an agreed percentage of your reward to the operator.
 It is also possible to delegate your voting keys to a representative, see the :ref:`governance documentation <delegating-votes>` for more